Gusttav28/PythonProject/README.md

 Since a continue creating the project I will continue to put more details about eveything that I going to build here.

-I need to say that all this it would be with the respective links
+I need to say that all this it would be with the respective links.

 ## Python Essentials

-- Respective blog link
+- Respective blog link.

 ## Python for the Development (API's, GRAPHQL, Docker, Cloud, CI/CD)

-- Respective blog link
+- Respective blog link.

 ## Things regarding to create a project using django